-'''

-$ modoboa-admin.py deploy modoboa_example --collectstatic [--dburl default:database-url] [--extension

-'''
+''' (env)> modoboa-admin.py deploy instance --collectstatic \ --domain <hostname of your server> --dburl default:database-url '''

-Note: By default, the core application of Modoboa and some necessary plugins (admin, relaydomains and limits) are installed.
-To install extensions, use the --extensions option which accepts a list of extension names as argument (--extensions ext1 ext2 ...).
-If you want to install all extensions, just use the all shortcut like this --extensions all.
+Note: You can install additional extensions during the deploy process.
+To do so, use the --extensions option which accepts a list of names as argument (--extensions ext1 ext2 ...).
+If you want to install all extensions, just use the all keyword like this --extensions all.